holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/00_deterministic_maze/lesson_plan_day_two.md

     - Continue with assignment
         - See `make_a_maze.docx`
         - Available in Schoology
+        - If finish early, plan a video game
     - Discuss rubric
     - Get going!
     - Assignments due before next class